juanosarg/AlphaMechs/1.6/Mods/ReinforcedMechanoids/Readme.txt

 TESTING:
 --------
 To verify the fix is working:
-1. Load a save with both mods active
+1. Sort mod order
-2. Draft a Goliath or Artilleron mechanoid
+2. Load save / start new game
-3. Check that the "Swap Weapon" ability button is no longer visible
+3. Replace Goliath / Artilleron mechs with new ones, so they will get abilities removed
-4. Check your log file (press Ctrl+F12) - there should be no "primaryInt equipment" errors when managing mechanoids
+4. Check that the "Swap Weapon" ability button is no longer visible

 NOTES:
 ------